 Located near the trekking town of Sembalun, Mangku Sakti takes approximately one hour to reach.
 The road here is incredibly bumpy and rocky, which makes reaching the waterfall an adventure in itself.

 A great feature of this waterfall is that you can actually climb up and behind the waterfall.
-Check out the photos below and read the full waterfall guide here for a detailed description on how to get here.

-Bonus – Saltwater Waterfall?
+Bonus - a Saltwater Waterfall on Lombok?

-Air Terjun Pentai Nambung, translated to Nambung Beach waterfall, is more or less just a flat rock which when smashed by big waves on low tide, creates a saltwater waterfall effect that is quite famous among locals.
+Air Terjun Pentai Nambung, translated to Nambung Beach waterfall, is more or less just a flat rock that when smashed by big waves on low tide, creates a saltwater waterfall effect that is quite famous among locals.

-To get to Nambung waterfall, you’ll want to take a bike from Kuta Lombok.
-It takes a bit over an hour to reach it, however you’ll pass many of the best beaches around Kuta Lombok on the way, so for this reason, it’s worth a day trip.
+To get to Nambung waterfall, you'll want to take a bike from Kuta Lombok.
+It takes a bit over an hour to reach it, however, you'll pass many of the best beaches around Kuta Lombok on the way, so for this reason, it's worth a day trip.

 Bonus Number 2 *If* You Can Find it - Tiu Sekeper Waterfall